jthingelstad/thingles.github.io/_posts/2004/2004-12-19-trouble-in-gig-e-land.md

 - Techie
 ---

-In February I [upgraded my home network to Gig E]{% link _posts/2004/2004-02-13-got-gig.md %}.
+In February I [upgraded my home network to Gig E]({{site.url}}{% link _posts/2004/2004-02-13-got-gig.md %}).
 The speed is great.
 However, a couple of days ago I woke up to find a bunch of my machines unreachable on the local network.
 I went downstairs and my SMC 8508-T had croaked.
 It looks like at 10:30pm on Thursday evening it just stopped functioning for all gigabit devices.
 No link, nothing.

 After flirting with the idea of upgrading to a layer 2 or layer 3 managed switch I decided that a simple RMA really was the best thing to do.
 In the process I found out there are two 8508-T versions out there.
 I have 751.0154 but there is also a 751.7513 version.
 Interestingly, I was never able to get jumbo frames to work as advertised on my switch.
 It'll be interesting to see if the one I get back works for jumbo frames.
 Of course I will let you all know.